IntrinsicLabsAI/intrinsic-model-server/readme.md

 Simple, single-file model server on top of llama.cpp enabled models.

 ## Quickstart

-Start the server:
+The first time you set-up the server, you will need to install the dependencies and download a model to use.
+After that, you can start the server and run inference with a single command.

+1. Confirm you have python 3.11+ installed by running `python3 --version` in your terminal.
+If you don't have python 3.11+ installed, you can download it [here](https://www.python.org/downloads/).
+2. Download the vicuna-7b GGML model from HuggingFace ([link](https://huggingface.co/vicuna/ggml-vicuna-7b-1.1/blob/main/ggml-vic7b-uncensored-q5_0.bin)) and record the path you downloaded it to.
+3. Clone this repo and `cd` into it.
+4. Create a virtual environment: `python3 -m venv venv`'

+You are now ready to start the server!
+To start the server, run the following commands from the top-level of the repo:

 ```python
 source ./venv/bin/activate
 pip install -r requirements.txt
 uvicorn modelserver.app:app
 ```

-Download the vicuna-7b GGML model from HuggingFace ([link](https://huggingface.co/vicuna/ggml-vicuna-7b-1.1/blob/main/ggml-vic7b-uncensored-q5_0.bin)) and record the path you downloaded it to.

 POST a model registration payload to the server, replacing the PATH/TO/themodel with the path from the previous step: